tikv/website/content/docs/5.1/deploy/configure/security.md

 cert-allowed-cn = ["tikv-server", "pd-server"]
 ```

-You'll also need to **change the connection URL to `https://`**.
+You'll also need to **change the connection URL to `https://`** instead of plain `ip:port`.

 You can find all the PD TLS configuration options [here](../pd-configuration-file/#security).

 ### Configure the Client

-When connecting your TiKV Client, you'll need to specify the TLS options.
-In this example, we build a configuration for the [Rust Client](https://github.com/tikv/client-rust):
+You need to set TLS options for TiKV Client in order to connect to the TiKV.
+Taking [Rust Client](https://github.com/tikv/client-rust) as example, TLS option is set like this:

 ```rust
 let config = Config::new(/* ... */).with_security(